gluster/nbd-runner/README.md

 $ git clone https://github.com/gluster/nbd-runner.git
 $ cd nbd-runner/
 $ dnf install autoconf automake libtool kmod-devel libnl3-devel libevent-devel glib2-devel json-c-devel
-$ dnf install libtirpc-devel rpcgen # only in Fedora or some other Distributions that the glibc version >= 2.26
+$ dnf install libtirpc-devel rpcgen # only on Fedora or some other Distributions that the glibc version >= 2.26
 $ dnf install glusterfs-api-devel # only when the --with-gluster=yes or absent you need to install this
 $ dnf install libcurl-devel libuv-devel # only when the --with-azure=yes or absent you need to install this
 $ ./autogen.sh
-$ ./configure # '--with-tirpc=no' means try to use legacy glibc, yes by default; --with-gluster means enable the gluster handler, yes by default.
+$ ./configure # '--with-tirpc=no or --without-tirpc' means try to use legacy glibc, yes by default; --with-gluster means enable the gluster handler, yes by default.
 $ make -j
 $ make install
 </pre>

 <b>NOTE:</b> Glibc has removed the rpc functions from the [2.26 release](https://sourceware.org/ml/libc-alpha/2017-08/msg00010.html).
 Instead of relying on glibc providing these, the modern libtirpc library should be used instead.
 For the old glibc version or some distribute Linux we will still use the glibc instead to privide the RPC library.
+Currently we recommend on Fedora <= 27 and RHEL <= 7 to disable the tirpc.

 # Usage
 ------